Home > Guides > The best audio interfaces for songwriters

 Might not offer enough extra features for some

-Best full-band recording interface
+Best full-band recording audio interface for songwriters

 A great option for recording a full band with simple features and a great sound.